 "Well let's hope for Mrs. Garrett's sake that whatever happened between them is in the past," she says after a long silence.
 "Everyone deserves to be with someone who makes them happy."
 Then she picks up a striped tube sock from under her bed and wipes off her dusty headboard with it, now too preoccupied with cleaning and too lost in her head to chance a glance at Cindy or Jo.

 There are a strict set of rules that one must agree to when becoming a student at Eastland School for Girls.
 They are there, clear as day, black and white, printed in the handbook.
 One of them not unlike the others states that misconduct inside or outside of the classroom while on school grounds is prohibited and will result in punishment.
 Jo is no fool.
 Broad guidelines like that can cover whatever the administration wants it to cover.
 Anything from chewing gum in class to picking a fight.
 It's all fair game.
-That's why, when one evening when Mrs. Garrett is out with Mr. Garrett and Tootie gathers everyone in her room to announce that she's going to teach them how to play poker for "cold, hard cash," Jo is the first to turn down her offer.
+That's why, when Tootie gathers everyone into her room to announce that she's going to teach them how to play poker for "cold, hard cash" while Mrs. and Mr. Garrett are away, Jo is the first to turn down her offer.

 "Are you nuts?
 What if somebody finds out?"